-Coworking is very young industry; consequently, there aren’t a lot of coworking professionals with experience in the labour market compared to other industries.
+Coworking is a young industry; consequently, there aren’t a lot of coworking professionals with experience in the labour market compared to other industries.
 In any case, if you have good knowledge of the needs of your business, you can design, find and build the perfect coworking team.
 Your team is everything: the heart of your community and the engine of your coworking business.

 When managing the space alone